Plantar Fasciitis Treatment | Utah County

-At the Foot & Ankle Clinics of Utah, our trusted team offers personalized Plantar Fascitis treatment for patients in Orem, American Fort, and the surrounding areas of Utah.
+At the Precision Foot and Ankle, our trusted team offers personalized Plantar Fascitis treatment for patients in Orem, Payson, American Fort, and the surrounding areas of Utah.
 If you are interested in learning more, or if you wish to determine whether you are a candidate for treatment, call (801) 763-3885 today to schedule a consultation at one of our four office locations.

 What Causes Plantar Fasciitis?